 IDEA 2: RRI CHALLENGES THE METHODOLOGIES TO BE USED IN STEM EDUCATION

-The steps of Engineering Design Process (EDP), that is used in this programme, involve the students in real-world engineering experiences and allow them to learn more about the engineer’s work.
+The steps of Engineering Design Process (EDP), that is used in this program, involve the students in real-world engineering experiences and allow them to learn more about the engineers work.
 Following an introductory activity presenting the problem and its context, students are invited with the help of teachers to use their acquired scientific knowledge in order to design, synthesize solutions, test and improve the final design of a hands-on model.

 IDEA 6: GENDER IS AN ISSUE IN STEM TEACHING

 Timely introduction to engineering can encourage many capable students, especially girls to overcome the stereotypes that may have on this field and they consider engineering as a career and boost their interest for science and math courses in high school.
+Reducing the gender gap in STEM education areas could help reduce skills gap, increase employment and productivity of women and reduce occupational segregation.

 Engineering Design Process (EDP) was used as learning methodology applied for secondary students.
 It was observed that hands-on model building increases young peoples knowledge, interest and skills.
-Engineering challenges are designed to allow for engagement at different levels of ability and contexts (formal-informal), and the materials are designed to support teacher/students science knowledge, the teaching of problem solving (inquiry-based learning) and how students will use the scientific knowledge in order to solve a problem.
+Engineering challenges are designed to allow for engagement at different levels of ability and learning contexts (formal-informal), and the materials are designed to support teacher/students science knowledge, the learning of problem solving (inquiry-based learning) and how students will use the scientific knowledge in order to solve a problem.